patrickgabersek/standapp/README.md

 # standapp
 How to set up

-1.click on the code button on github and download zip
+1.right click the code button on github and download zip

 2.extract the zip file on your Desktop